crystal-ruby/pages/_posts/2014-06-10-more-clarity.md

 This functionality, ie getting the n'th data in an object, is essential, but c makes such a good point of of it having no place in a public api.
 So it needs to be implemented in a "private" part and used in a save manner.
 More on the layers emerging below.

-The Kernel is a module in crystal that defines functions which return function objects.
+The Kernel is a module in sapphire that defines functions which return function objects.
 So the code is generated, instead of parsed.
 An essential destinction.

 #### System